World Series of Video Games

 World Series of Video Games (WSVG) was an international professional electronic sports competition.
 It held its first season in 2006, with competitions in six different games and six events held around the world including the finals of the event.
 The total prize purse of the season was US$750,000 which includes the $240,000 prize purse that was winnable at the finals.
 The WSVG was operated by Games Media Properties, an American gaming company founded in 2002 with the BYOC (Bring Your Own Computer) Lan section subcontracted out to Lanwar Inc.

-The series was the continuation of the one million dollar 2005 CPL World Tour, as one of the founders of the WSVG as well as Intel, the major sponsor of the tour left the Cyberathlete Professional League to help fund these series.
+The series was the continuation of the one million dollar 2005 CPL World Tour, as Intel, the major sponsor of the tour, left the Cyberathlete Professional League to help fund these series.

 2006 season

 The 2006 season was the WSVG's first season.
 International competitions were held for the PC games Counter-Strike, Quake 4, and Warcraft III.
 Xbox tournaments were also held for Project Gotham Racing 3, Ghost Recon: Advanced Warfighter, and Halo 2, but these were open to American participants only.

 Participants included Johnathan "Fatal1ty" Wendel, four-time CPL world champion and runner-up of the WSVG Quake 4 competition, Dae Hui 'FoV' Cho (veteran professional gamer, one time Electronic Sports World Cup champion and third place of the WarCraft III competition), Li 'Sky' Xiaofeng (twice World Cyber Games champion, considered strongest WarCraft III player of 2006 in a worldwide poll of gaming journalists) and Team 3D (twice World Cyber Games champion team and runner-up of the WSVG Counter-Strike competition), as well as eventual champions Johan 'Toxic' Quick and eSport Player of 2006 Manuel 'Grubby' Schenkhuizen.

 CBS aired a one-hour special on the WSVG stop in Louisville.

 The six events took place at the following times and places during the first season: